lukegotjellyfish/Steam-Screenshot-Organizer/README.md

  Extensive ChatGPT crap code

 # How to use
-Just whack sort_screenshots.py it into your extermal steam screenshots folder
+Just whack sort_screenshots.py it into your external steam screenshots folder

 >python sort_screenshots.py